 Why don't more people try and engineer their layoffs?

 The good thing is you now have the opportunity to empower yourself with knowledge and devise a plan.
 There is no magic Genie who is going to save you.
-You’ve got to put in the effort once you've armed yourself with knowledge.
-Nothing good comes easy, but it's worth it in the end!
+Put in the effort once you've armed yourself with knowledge.
+Nothing good comes easy after all, but it's worth it in the end!